Escondido California

 In October 2010, Merritt Paulson, owner of the AAA Portland Beavers franchise, announced that the team was being sold to the North County Baseball ownership group, led by Jeff Moorad, part-owner and CEO of the Beavers parent team, the San Diego Padres.
 The ownership group discussed building a stadium in Escondido to become operational for the 2012 baseball season at the earliest.
 In December 2010, the Escondido city council voted to go ahead with the ballpark.
 The stadium was slated to open in April 2013.
 However, the plan to move the team fell through in late 2011.

-The San Diego Sabers of the United States Premier Hockey League play at the Iceoplex in Escondido.
+The San Diego Sabers of the United States Premier Hockey League played at Ice-Plex in Escondido until relocating to Carlsbad Icetown in 2020.

 Escondido has fifteen parks:

-The San Diego Zoo Safari Park (also known by its former name, "Wild Animal Park") is located near Escondido, in the San Pasqual Valley within the city limits of San Diego.
+The San Diego Zoo Safari Park is located near Escondido, in the San Pasqual Valley within the city limits of San Diego.
 It is the sister park to the San Diego Zoo.
 The Safari Park shows animals in open habitats.

 Escondido is governed by a council-manager system.
 The city council consists of a mayor and four City Council members.
 Along with the City Treasurer, they are elected at large to four-year terms.
 The current mayor is Dane White.
 Current City Council members are Consuelo Martinez, Jose M. Garcia, and Michael Morasco.
 The current City Manager is Sean McGlynn.
 The current City Treasurer is Douglas Shultz.
 The most recent election was held on November 8, 2022.